- 2

 How to Reach Andhra Pradesh

 - By Train: Andhra Pradesh has an extensive and well-developed railway network along the Eastern coast and interior.
-Visakhapatnam, Vijayawada, Tirupati, Guntur, and Nellore are all major railway junctions with superfast and express trains from Delhi, Mumbai, Kolkata, Chennai, and Hyderabad.
+Visakhapatnam, Vijayawada, Tirupati, Guntur, and Nellore are all major railway junctions with trains from Delhi, Mumbai, Kolkata, Chennai, and Hyderabad.
 The Visakhapatnam–Kirandul scenic railway line through the Eastern Ghats to Araku Valley is one of India’s most breathtaking train journeys.

 Browse our Andhra Pradesh tour packages — covering Tirupati pilgrimage packages, Vizag beach and hill station holidays, Araku Valley nature escapes, Buddhist heritage circuit tours to Amaravati and Nagarjunakonda, family sightseeing packages, and custom spiritual and cultural tours of South Andhra — all crafted for a seamless, enriching, and deeply memorable journey through one of India’s most spiritually powerful and naturally beautiful states.